Counseling and Wellness Center’s teletherapy and programs will help Norwich students manage semester’s stresses

 Norwich’s Counseling and Wellness Center stands ready to help.
 The center has added two counselors — bringing its staff to eight and has introduced teletherapy.
 Anyone on campus or in the 50 U.S. states will be able to phone in for help.
 Also, remote students in 36 states will be able to arrange therapy over video.

 (State licensure laws currently will not allow for video telehealth between Vermont and Alaska, Arkansas, Georgia, Hawaii, Idaho, Kentucky, Louisiana, Minnesota, New Mexico, Oklahoma, Rhode Island, South Dakota, Tennessee and West Virginia.)

-Norwich University President Mark C. Anarumo has touted the Counseling and Wellness Center as a resource and its services as an institutional priority.
+Norwich University President Dr. Mark Anarumo has touted the Counseling and Wellness Center as a resource and its services as an institutional priority.

 Counseling and Wellness Director Nicole Krotinger said the teletherapy available to all students on campus (the counseling center will have space in its Kreitzberg Library office that students can schedule and use for their sessions) or off, will be vital for serving student needs, given expected near-constant demand, especially from freshmen.
 Because of Vermont Health Department-mandated reduced building capacity and already limited space, the center won’t be able to accommodate walk-ins, she said.

 “That’s going to be the hardest thing,” she said.
 “All the counselors want to see their people in person … it’s not ideal.”

 The center also offers physically distanced in-person crisis services (schedulable by phone) to complement its 24-7 crisis telephone hotline.